Gain effective learning and communication strategies to help non-native English speakers develop their language skills.

-- TESL 5220 Curriculum Development in Second Language Classrooms
+TESL 5220 Lesson Planning and Curriculum Development for Language Classrooms

-Upon completion of the Webster University MA TESL program, graduates receive a diploma in teaching English as a second language, as well as acertificate in teaching English as a foreign language.
+Upon completion of the Webster University MA TESOL program, graduates receive a diploma in teaching English to speakers of other languages, as well as a certificate in teaching English as a foreign language.
 The TEFL certificate is a highly valued qualification in the international market.
-Courses that allow students to qualify for the TEFL certificate are embedded into the MA TESL curriculum.
+Courses that allow students to qualify for the TEFL certificate are embedded into the program curriculum.

 You may also be interested in